Climate Change Resources

 - Video Series: Our Climate Our Future , from Alliance for Climate Education.

 - Video: The Emergent Pattern of Climate Change, Gavin Schmidt, from TedTalks.

 - Film: Before the Flood, from National Geographic.

 - Global Climate Change: Vital signs of a planet, from NASA.

-These maps and information could be used by students to learn about climate change related adaptation challenges likely to increasingly impact their local areas.
+These maps and information could be used to help students to focus on the challenges of climate change on a local level.

 - Third National Climate Assessment: Future Climate Projections (2014) - The National Climate Assessment summarizes the impacts of climate change on the United States, now and in the future.
 This section of the report provides interactive maps and graphs that describe future climate conditions.